vineethreddyramasa/DataKnights/Deliverables/R Scripts/R_Scripts.md

         ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
         ##   5.600   9.000   9.400   9.404   9.800  19.200

-5. Summary statistics for Wing to Weight Ratio for each species
+5. Summary statistics for Wing to Weight Ratio for each species.

     ``` r
     # summary statistics for Wing to Weight Ratio for each Common Yellowthroat